- Public Works

 FEES: Unless specified, there is no cost to recycle the items listed below.
 Items requiring a fee we can be paid by cash, check, or credit card.
 There is an additional 3.5% charge for credit card transactions.
 Electronic check transactions have an additional $1.15 charge.

 ITEMS THAT CAN BE RECYCLED:

-Electronics- No charge (except as noted below) for all types of computers, cell phones, iPods, tablets, radios, wires, toasters, fans, vacuums (bags removed), hairdryers, etc.
+Electronics- No fee (except as noted below) for all types of computers, cell phones, iPods, tablets, radios, wires, toasters, fans, vacuums (bags removed), hairdryers, etc.

-$20 each - TVs 27" and smaller (no broken TVs will be accepted), fridges (dorm size or smaller), window A/C units, dehumidifiers, water coolers.
+$20 each - TVs 27" and smaller (broken TVs not accepted), fridges (dorm size or smaller), window A/C units, dehumidifiers, water coolers.

-*Please note that the following electronic materials are NOT ACCEPTED at the Recycling Center: smoke and carbon monoxide detectors; broken or disassembled TVs and CRT monitors; electric heaters with oil thermostats; ballasts with PBBs; CFLs and fluorescent tubes (lightbulbs).
+NOT ACCEPTED: carbon monoxide detectors; broken or disassembled TVs and CRT monitors; electric heaters with oil; thermostats with mercury; ballasts with PCBs; CFLs and fluorescent tubes; lightbulbs.

 NOT ACCEPTED: alkaline, zinc, and button batteries.